 You can crochet in a single color for a very long time and make many wonderful projects.
 However, one of the things that people love most about crochet is the beautiful colorwork that you can create with different shades of yarn.
 Because of that, you'll eventually reach a point when you want to learn how to change colors in crochet.
-It can be a bit intimidating at first but it's really a basic technique in crochet that you should learn as a beginner.
-After learning it, you'll be able... to do so much more with the craft, simply by working basic patterns in different colors.
-This tutorial teaches you how to change colors in the single crochet stitch; the information will apply to changing colors in other stitches as well.
+It can be a bit intimidating at first, but it's really a basic technique in crochet that you should learn as a beginner.
+After learning it, you'll be able to do so much more with the craft, simply by working basic patterns in different colors.
+This tutorial teaches you how to change colors in the single crochet stitch; the directions also apply to changing colors in other stitches as well.

 01 of 06

 You will notice in crochet patterns that colors are labeled with letters (A, B, C).
 They are labeled in the order that they appear in the pattern; so, the blue yarn might be Color A in one pattern and color B in another.
 Color A simply refers to the first color that you start with.

 So, let's begin by crocheting a few rows of single crochet in Color A. When you are ready to change colors (to Color B), you will almost complete the row that you're working on with Color A. You will totally complete the row in Color B and use Color B to work the next row.
 To begin the process of changing colors, work as far as the last single crochet stitch in the row, but leave the last single crochet stitch unfinished.

 Before working that final stitch, grab Color B with your crochet hook.

 Completing the Color Change

 You might have to tug gently on the yarn end of Color A to keep the Color A loops from getting too big.
 This gets easier with practice.
 For now, just work on getting the motions down.

 To Cut, or Not to Cut